-An abandoned boat left to freeze in Lake Ontario angered some Toronto residents at Humber Bay Park last year.
+An abandoned boat left to freeze in Lake Ontario angered some Toronto residents at Humber Bay Park a couple of years ago.

 The boat was tied to a public dock and appeared to be damaged, likely due to frigid temperatures last winter.

 It was sinking at one point, according to a post in the Humber Bay Shores Discussion Facebook group.
 People noticed the boat had been tied to public moorings for many months.

 "Anybody know what the deal is with this boat?
 Been here a few months but now it's finally sunk," Michael Ventrella posted.

 Several residents raised concerns about potential environmental hazards and Humber Bay Park becoming a dumping ground for old boats.

 "Now the sunken boat is a biohazard as fluids might be leaking into the lake," one resident said.

 Others suggested the government would have to remove the boat.